Best Fish Finder: Comprehensive Reviews and Expert Buying Guide

 The Garmin Echomap UHD2 is hands down the best fish finder I’ve ever used.
 It’s the newer model of the Garmin Echomap UHD, which I love having installed on my kayak.

-I love using Livescope when fishing because, unlike traditional sonar, Livescope gives you a live view of what’s happening below the water, so you can see exactly how the fish react to your lure and adjust accordingly to get more bites.
+I love using Livescope when fishing because, unlike traditional sonar, Livescope gives you a live view of what’s happening below the water so you can see exactly how the fish react to your lure and adjust accordingly to get more bites.

-Don’t worry; if spending another $1500+ on Livescope seems absurd to you, the ClearVU and SideVU sonars offer a crystal clear picture of structure on the bottom, which allows you to find where the fish are quickly, so you can spend more time catching fish and less time trying to find them.
+Don’t worry; if spending another $1500+ on Livescope seems absurd to you, the ClearVü and SideVü sonars offer a crystal clear picture of structure on the bottom, which allows you to find where the fish are quickly, so you can spend more time catching fish and less time trying to find them.

-I love that Garmin gives anglers several different screen size options, 5”, 6”, 7”, and 9”.
+I love that Garmin gives anglers several different screen size options: 5”, 6”, 7”, and 9”.

 Dedicated anglers also love the ridiculously clear 1024 x 600-pixel screen that you can see just as easily on bright sunny days as you can when it’s cloudy.
+Never again will the weather be an excuse for not finding fish.
+Guess I’d better come up with new ones!

-You get the wildly popular Garmin Navionics mapping with the UHD2, and you can add more memory with a 32G microSD card, so you’ll always have exactly where you caught your fish.
+Since we’re on the topic of finding fish, finding and marking your favorite fishing spots is easy as pie with this chartplotter.
+You get the wildly popular Garmin Navionics mapping with the UHD2, and you can add more memory with a 32G microSD card, so you can keep track of where you’ve caught fish.

 The first and most obvious is the high price.

-The UHD2 5” screen is under $500, but it doesn’t have all the features of the others, so you’ll have to spend around $1,000 to get SideVU & ClearVU, then another $1,500+ to get Panoptix Livescope.
+Because this unit is packed with incredible features, it comes at a steep cost that’s difficult to justify for many anglers.
+The UHD2 5” screen is under $500, but it lacks feature upgrades, so you’ll have to spend around $1,000 to get SideVü & ClearVü, then another $1,500+ to get Panoptix Livescope.

-The other downside I found is if you’re a newbie to fish finders, you’ll probably be confused by the number of features.
+The only other downside I found is that newbie fish finders will probably be confused by the number of features.
 I sure was at first, and I tested several others before this one.
+However, with a basic understanding of technology, it’s a quick learning curve.

 Despite the cons of the Garmin Echomap UHD2, it’s still the best fish finder because it’s compatible with the best sonar from Garmin in multiple screen sizes at an understandable price.